chuuster/thesana/README.md

 This solves the problem of unnecessary API calls when the user edits a task.

 Another challenge was to handle clicks on elements that overlap with other elements, such as the project options dropdown on the home page.
-To counter that issue, I used `stopPropogation` to stop the event from propogating to parent containers:
+When clicked, the intention is for the dropdown to appear.
+Instead, it took users to the actual project page, as if they had clicked on the project icon instead (which is the parent element of the dropdown icon).
+To counter this issue, I used `stopPropogation` to stop the event from propogating to parent containers:

 ```javascript
   handleProjectOptionsClick(projectString) {